aimms/how-to/Articles/585/585-AIMMS-server-app.rst

 * Lines 6-11: Reading of input

-* Line 13: The actual computation is a simple function call.
+* Line 13: The actual computation as a simple function call.

 * Lines 16-19: Writing the output